Razboinicul/Temper-Run/README.md

 Music: Me and Lokaï#3962

-Coding: Me and Pygame tutorials
+Coding: Me, Pygame tutorials and lizela

 This is my first game for an game jam!